backand/docs/docs/what_would_you_like_to_do/continuous_deployment/index.md

 ## Versions

-On every change you make to Backand app we save a copy (version) of the app before the change.
+On every change you make to your app, Backand saves a copy (version) of the app before the change.
 You can use this feature to rollback, if needed.

 To rollback to a previous version: